9 PR Tips from WIRED Magazine’s Pitching Guide

 Here you learn that WIRED publishes digital articles that do not necessarily appear in their print magazine.
 This is true for almost all major print publications.

-The production process for digital-only articles is faster than print articles simply because they don't have to make a physical magazine.
 Digital-only stories are short lead.
-Short leads can vary from two months to a week, depending on how involved the story is.
+Short leads vary from two months to a week, depending on how involved the story is.
 Short leads should be your target for stories you want out in the world quickly.
-Breaking news, CEO responses to current events, limited edition products, anything that has a quick sunset should ONLY be pitched to short leads.
+Breaking news, CEO responses to events, limited edition products, anything that has a quick sunset should ONLY be pitched to short leads.

 If you are finding this post helpful we think you’ll get a lot out of our 5-Day Pitch the Media Mini Course